 If surgery is needed, your recovery time will depend on the procedure performed.
 Biceps tenotomy is associated with a shorter recovery compared to a biceps tenodesis procedure — recovery time may be as short as 3 months.
 Biceps tenodesis requires a longer recovery time, generally six to 12 months.

-You should only return to sports when you are pain-free and have recovered full range of motion and strength.
+You should only return to sports when you are pain-free and have recovered a full range of motion and strength.

 GET BACK TO WHAT YOU LOVE.
 FASTER